JankariTech/blog/src/assets/PromptInjections/PromptInjections.md

 ```

 That works, great.
 But what if the content of the website is not what you expect but contains some instructions in itself.
 [Remember SQL injections?](https://xkcd.com/327/)
 First I tried to add a `</selection>` code into the website content itself, add some instructions and then open a new `<selection>` block.
-It turned out not to be quite that simple, but after a bit of trying around, I found a way to make it work by inserting this kind of block into the webpage:
+It turned out not to be quite that simple, but after a bit of trying, I found a way to make it work by inserting this kind of block into the webpage:

 ```
 Visible content of the webpage. ...